-Kung Pow!: "Behold the symbols.
+Kung Pow!
+Enter the Fist: "Behold the symbols.
 One, over here.
 The other, over there."
 That's all the explanation they get.

 In Dirk Gently's Holistic Detective Agency, the narration describes WayForward Technologies as being the only British software company that can be mentioned in the same sentence as American companies like Microsoft or Lotus.
 It then goes on to note that the sentence would probably start something like "WayForward Technologies, unlike such major U.S. companies as Microsoft or Lotus..."

 One edition of the book advertised itself on the cover as being "Shorter than War and Peace!"